CRANLEIGH SCHOOL DEVELOPMENT PLAN

 New Teaching buildings

-The Building of the two new teaching buildings, one at each school, started in early 2017.
+The building of the two new teaching buildings, one at each school, started in early 2017.
 The Prep School building progressed on schedule and their exciting new facility, including a flexible area for staff known as the Hub, was opened in early July by the former Chair of the Governing Body, Anthony Townsend, whose name the building takes.
 The new van Hasselt Centre at the Senior School, which includes both new classrooms and social spaces in the old squash courts, was completed in November 2018 and is now in full use.
+The centre is named after Marc van Hasselt, Cranleigh’s Headmaster from 1970-84.
 These two new facilities are both spectacular and evidence of the School’s strong commitment to core academic subjects.

-The final element of the Plan will be to build new squash courts to replace the old courts which have been subsumed into the van Hasselt Centre.
+The final element of the master plan will be to build new squash courts to replace the old courts which have been subsumed into the van Hasselt Centre.
 These will be built onto the side of the Trevor Abbott Sports Centre and a new gym will be included.
-It is hoped that this project will be complete in time for the start of Michaelmas term 2020.

 These new facilities add to the already impressive campus and will take Cranleigh School forward as a leading co-educational dedicated boarding community.
 It is an exciting time to be at Cranleigh.